 Here are five naturally organic products that can be found in virtually any home that do a great job of cleaning without the chemicals

 White vinegar is known for dissolving grease effectively and makes the ideal surface cleaner in the kitchen as well as the bathroom.
-Vinegar is a strong cleaning agent due to its antibacterial effect and acidic nature.
-Research conducted in Japan discovered that the bactericidal effects of vinegar was enhanced as the solution's temperature increased, therefore emphasizing the advantage of using warm, natural cleaning solutions.
+Vinegar is a strong cleaning agent due to its acidic nature.
+Research conducted in Japan discovered that the effects of vinegar were enhanced as the solution's temperature increased, therefore emphasizing the advantage of using warm, natural cleaning solutions.

 2. Lemon Juice

 Ever notice how many commercial brand cleaners include lemon in their product?
 There's a reason for that.
 Lemon juice effectively kills mold and swiftly cuts through grease to leave a fresh, streak-free shine.
 Researchers in Nebraska took a closer look at lemon oil's ability to reduce the growth of mold by applying a coat of vinegar and lemon juice to roast beef.
 The study illustrated the prevention of mold spore germination and development.
 Combine natural lemon juice and vinegar and/or olive oil to create a tough cleaning solution that leaves a natural-smelling scent behind in the room.

 Salt is a natural, gentle abrasive, and disinfectant.
 It's used for cleaning kitchen utensils and clearing drains.
 When combined with baking soda, it can easily cut through grease.
 It can also whiten discolored cutting boards if used with cool water as an everyday scrub as well as remove burn marks around dishware edges and stains from delicate chinaware.